szymonmaszke/torchtraining/README.md

 ## Contributing

-This project is currently in it's infancy and help would be appreciated.
+This project is currently in it's infancy and __we would love to get some help from you!__
 You can find current ideas inside `issues` tagged by `[DISCUSSION]` (see [here](https://github.com/szymonmaszke/torchtraining/issues?q=DISCUSSION)).

 - [`accelerators.py` module for distributed training](https://github.com/szymonmaszke/torchtraining/issues/1)
 - [`callbacks.py` third party integrations (experiment handlers like `comet-ml` or `neptune`)](https://github.com/szymonmaszke/torchtraining/issues/2)

+Also feel free to make your own feature requests and give us your thoughts in `issues`!

+__Remember: It's only `0.0.1` version, direction is there but you can be sure to encounter a lot of bugs along the way at the moment__

 ### Why `**` as an operator?